 3. Arrange for delivery and pickup

 Submit your portfolio after you have applied to the program and during one of the portfolio submission periods.
 Portfolios will not be assessed unless you have officially applied through ApplyAlberta and paid the application for admission fee.
-Your portfolio can be mailed or delivered in person.
+Your portfolio can be mailed or delivered in person by you or someone else.

 P.O.
 Box 1796